 Community Impact Internships Program

 The Community Impact Internships Program is a competitive, paid summer internship, that pairs JHU undergraduate students with nonprofit organizations and government agencies to work on community-identified projects in Baltimore.
-Take for example Awoenam Mauna-Woanya, a Hopkins sophomore who spent the summer working alongside Black Food Security Network to combat food insecurity in economically abandoned communities.
+Take for example Awoenam Mauna-Woanya, a Hopkins undergrad who spent the summer working alongside the Black Church Food Security Network to combat food insecurity in economically abandoned communities.
 Like many others, he found a cause he wanted to support directly, and got practical learning experience doing so.
 The Community Impact Internships Program strives to give each of its students that same inspiration and opportunities for growth as they connect them to an organization.